 - Businesses importing goods valued over £85,000 from an EU country (registering with a VAT1B form)

 - Businesses disposing of assets on which 8th or 13th Directive refunds have been claimed (registering with a VAT1C form)

-Once approved, your formal VAT registration certificate should be submitted to your VAT online account within 30 working days.
+Once approved, your VAT registration certificate should be available on your VAT online account within 30 working days.

 We can assist you in registering and managing your VAT affairs.
 We can act as your agent by preparing and submitting VAT returns and liaising with HMRC on your behalf.